ihassin/lyricfind/README.md

 ## Other efforts

-Look [here](https://github.com/pilu/lyricfind) if you're looking for a Python impementation
+Look [here](https://github.com/pilu/lyricfind) if you're looking for am impementation in Go